Nauru Airlines: History

 Nauru Airlines was established as Air Nauru on 17 September 1969, and started operations on 14 February 1970.
 Regular scheduled services commenced after the delivery in January 1972 of the airline's first Fokker F28 Fellowship twin jet, which was followed by a second.
 A Boeing 737-200C was added to the fleet in 1975 and a Boeing 727-100 entered service on 16 June 1976.
 Later in the 1970s, the two Fellowships were sold and more Boeings were added to the fleet.

-By 1983 the fleet included seven aircraft: two Boeing 727-100s and five Boeing 737-200s; since the entire population of Nauru at this time was about 8,000, the airline was in the position of having seating capacity equal to 10% of the Nauruan population.
+By 1983, the fleet included seven aircraft: two Boeing 727-100s and five Boeing 737-200s; since the entire population of Nauru at this time was about 8,000, the airline was in the position of having seating capacity equal to 10% of the Nauruan population.
 The airline had a bad reputation for cancelling flights at the whim of its government owners, including using the Boeing 727s for low-level searches for Nauruan fisherman lost at sea while relatives on board were served alcohol by the flight attendants.
 From this high point (at least in terms of fleet numbers) the airline gradually contracted in size, leasing some aircraft and selling others.

 In 1988, the fleet consisted of three Boeing 737-200s with the one remaining 727-100 leased out to Trans Australia Airlines.
-At this time the airline was badly affected by an industrial dispute with its pilots and was operating without a set timetable, a situation that lasted for several months.
+At this time, the airline was badly affected by an industrial dispute with its pilots and was operating without a set timetable, a situation that lasted for several months.
+The majority of the airline's pilots struck in May 1988 after the secretary of the Nauru Airline Pilots' Association, Captain Thomas Reid, was dismissed by the government.
+The strike also affected the island of Kiribati, which provided the fastest and cheapest air link to Australia.

+To replace the striking pilots, the airline tried to recruit pilots from Australia and New Zealand, however the pilots' associations in these two countries refused.
+An agreement with the Indian government was reached to send 20 Indian Airlines pilots to fly for Air Nauru on a rotation basis.